-notify-to-soa

-If yes do not check the nameservers in the NS RRset against the SOA MNAME.
-Normally a NOTIFY message is not sent to the SOA MNAME (SOA ORIGIN) as it is supposed to contain the name of the ultimate master.
-Sometimes, however, a slave is listed as the SOA MNAME in hidden master configurations and in that case you would want the ultimate master to still send NOTIFY messages to all the nameservers listed in the NS RRset.
+- notify-to-soa If yes, do not check the name servers in the NS RRset against the SOA MNAME.
+Normally a NOTIFY message is not sent to the SOA MNAME (SOA ORIGIN), as it is supposed to contain the name of the ultimate primary server.
+Sometimes, however, a secondary server is listed as the SOA MNAME in hidden primary configurations; in that case, the ultimate primary should be set to still send NOTIFY messages to all the name servers listed in the NS RRset. - recursion If yes, and a DNS query requests recursion, then the server attempts to do all the work required to answer the query.
+If recursion is off and the server does not already know the answer, it returns a referral response.

-recursion

-If yes, and a DNS query requests recursion, then the server will attempt to do all the work required to answer the query.
-If recursion is off and the server does not already know the answer, it will return a referral response.
 The default is yes.
 Note that setting recursion no does not prevent clients from getting data from the server's cache; it only prevents new data from being cached as an effect of client queries.
-Caching may still occur as an effect the server's internal operation, such as NOTIFY address lookups.

-request-nsid

-If yes, then an empty EDNS(0) NSID (Name Server Identifier) option is sent with all queries to authoritative name servers during iterative resolution.
+Caching may still occur as an effect of the server's internal operation, such as NOTIFY address lookups. - request-nsid If yes, then an empty EDNS(0) NSID (Name Server Identifier) option is sent with all queries to authoritative name servers during iterative resolution.
 If the authoritative server returns an NSID option in its response, then its contents are logged in the nsid category at level info.
+The default is no. - request-sit This experimental option is obsolete. - require-server-cookie If yes, require a valid server cookie before sending a full response to a UDP request from a cookie-aware client.
+BADCOOKIE is sent if there is a bad or nonexistent server cookie.

 The default is no.

-request-sit

-This experimental option is obsolete.

-require-server-cookie

-Require a valid server cookie before sending a full response to a UDP request from a cookie aware client.
-BADCOOKIE is sent if there is a bad or no existent server cookie.

-answer-cookie
+Users wishing to test that DNS COOKIE clients correctly handle BADCOOKIE, or who are getting a lot of forged DNS requests with DNS COOKIES present, should set this to yes.
+Setting this to yes results in a reduced amplification effect in a reflection attack, as the BADCOOKIE response is smaller than a full response, while also requiring a legitimate client to follow up with a second query with the new, valid, cookie.

-When set to the default value of yes, COOKIE EDNS options will be sent when applicable in replies to client queries.
-If set to no, COOKIE EDNS options will not be sent in replies.
-This can only be set at the global options level, not per-view.

-answer-cookie no is intended as a temporary measure, for use when named shares an IP address with other servers that do not yet support DNS COOKIE.
+- answer-cookie When set to the default value of yes, COOKIE EDNS options are sent when applicable in replies to client queries.
+If set to no, COOKIE EDNS options are not sent in replies.
+This can only be set at the global options level, not per-view. - answer-cookie no is intended as a temporary measure, for use when named shares an IP address with other servers that do not yet support DNS COOKIE.
 A mismatch between servers on the same address is not expected to cause operational problems, but the option to disable COOKIE responses so that all servers have the same behavior is provided out of an abundance of caution.
-DNS COOKIE is an important security mechanism, and should not be disabled unless absolutely necessary.

-send-cookie

-If yes, then a COOKIE EDNS option is sent along with the query.
-If the resolver has previously talked to the server, the COOKIE returned in the previous transaction is sent.
+DNS COOKIE is an important security mechanism, and should not be disabled unless absolutely necessary. - send-cookie If yes, then a COOKIE EDNS option is sent along with the query.
+If the resolver has previously communicated with the server, the COOKIE returned in the previous transaction is sent.
 This is used by the server to determine whether the resolver has talked to it before.
 A resolver sending the correct COOKIE is assumed not to be an off-path attacker sending a spoofed-source query; the query is therefore unlikely to be part of a reflection/amplification attack, so resolvers sending a correct COOKIE option are not subject to response rate limiting (RRL).
 Resolvers which do not send a correct COOKIE option may be limited to receiving smaller responses via the nocookie-udp-size option.